Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Empirical Analysis

-\qquad Since Table 7 imposes the unnecessary restriction $\beta _{q\tau }=0$ , it is interesting to compare the finding in BCQ to that in Table 6.
-Table 6 RR/ROR reveals significant increasing effects on `any health insurance' and `current smoker', and a significant decreasing effect on `risky drinker'.
-Hence, only the increasing effect on `any health insurance' is shared by BCQ and Table 6 RR/ROR; the sign of `risky drinker' changes across BCQ and Table 6 RR/ROR.
-Overall, comparing BCQ and Tables 6 and 7, the differences due to allowing $\beta _{q\tau }\neq 0$ are large.
+\qquad Since Table 3 imposes the unnecessary restriction $\beta _{q\tau }=0$ , it is interesting to compare the finding in BCQ to that in Table 2.
+The RR and ROR column of Table 2 reveals significantly increasing effects on `any health insurance' and `current smoker', and a significantly decreasing effect on `risky drinker'.
+Hence, only the increasing effect on `any health insurance' is shared by BCQ and the RR and ROR column of Table 2; the sign of `risky drinker' changes across BCQ and the RR and ROR column of Table 2.
+Overall, the differences due to allowing $\beta _{q\tau }\neq 0$ are large.